 - Get into the Workflow Editor by clicking on Actions next to the Opening then Edit Workflow.

-- Give your new Rule Stage a title and specify where in the workflow you want to add it to.
+- Give your Rule Stage a title and specify where in the workflow you want to add it to.

-- Click Add rule stage to confirm.
+- Click the blue Add Rule Stage button to confirm.

 - Click the blue Save changes button.

 In order for the rule to apply for the applicant to pass through the Rule Stage,

 The Rule Stage MUST be placed after the stages that collect the information you are building the criteria for.
 For example, the Rule Stage is based on a field (age_requirement = yes).
 You cannot place this Rule Stage before the Data Collection stage that asks the question "Do you meet the age requirement?" question because all the applicants who have gone through this Rule Stage will not have this field yet.

 All future applicants going through this rule stage who match the rule set will be move/updated according to your rule, but any applicants in the stage after the ruling stage will not.